borelli28/CS-notes/crafting-interpreters.md

 Parser: Takes a flat sequence of tokens and turns it into a tree.

 Static analysis: The language binds names to values, and in statically typed languages, it does type checking.

+Intermediate representation: Created by the compiler or interpreter as an abstract and simplified version of the source code, which facilitates the compilation process.
+Its not the source code nor the compiled machine code, is something in the middle.